Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - **pageSize**: the size of a page.
 Default value is 10.
 - **downloadAsOn**: if false "Download as" dropdown will not be shown.
 - **yasrToolbarPlugins**: "ontotext-yasgui-web-component" has a toolbar on the right next to the plugin buttons. **yasrToolbarPlugins** have to contain elements that implements [YasrToolbarPlugin](src/models/yasr-toolbar-plugin.ts) interface.
+- **readonly**: There are three options:
+   - true - the query can be edited;
+   - false - the editor is read-only, but the query can be copied;
+   - 'nocursor' - the editor is read-only and hte query can't be copied.
+- **showQueryButton**: if false the "Run" query button will be hidden.
+Default value is true.

 ## Developers guide